imanidukes/CSC212_sick_project/README.md

 ### Graham's Scan Algorithm

+To start with brief history on this topic, the Graham's Scan Algorithm was created, published, and named after Ronald Graham in 1972, which is fairly recent, uses a stack to detect and remove points that are not of use in the boundary efficiently.

 1. Given a set of points, sort through and find the lowest Y coordinate value.
 If there are multiple, use the lowest X value among them.
 This one point will be the anchor point.

 2. Sort the remaing points by the angle they form with the anchor point going from smallest to largest starting with the anchor point.
 If two angles are the same, put the smallest distance from the anchor point first.